 - Lameness (inability to walk properly) in farm animals is assessed and immediately addressed

-Learn more about how farm animals are raised in Canada, and how commercial farming practices measure up to SPCA Certified standards.
+Learn more about how farm animals are commonly raised in Canada, and how these conventional farming practices measure up to SPCA Certified standards.

-- Compare SPCA Certified to certified organic and conventional farming practices (PDF)
+- Compare SPCA Certified to organic and conventional farming practices (PDF)

 - Get the specifics on dairy farming certifications (PDF)

 How to find SPCA Certified products

-Look for the “red barn” label on your food products to know you are supporting Canadian farmers who are working to change the way your food is raised.
+Look for the “red barn” label on your food products to be sure you are supporting Canadian farmers who are working to change the way your food is raised.

 - Meet some of our SPCA Certified farmers